Dwdeath/web/README.md

 because it's annoying and time-consuming to go: "ast chroot 1, yay -S <package name>" every time I'm trying to reinstall my weaboo wallpaper changer. now I can simply go: "ast install 1 <package name>" like a friggin' human-being.

+# How?
+by adding a line to the python script before installation (which, by the way, is NOT reccommended!) you can find the line yourself, it's in the astos Main.py file.
+I do not know python yet, but the line is obvoius.
+I do not condone any of this by the way... like mentioned before, this page is for my extremely specific (possibly bats*it) case... the ONLY reason it's public is because I don't know ssh either.

 # is it OK If I use it?
 only if you are aware of the risks and are either: